habibiefaried/jirabot-with-python/README.md

 * Make sure JIRA service management license is enabled -> <JIRA IP>/plugins/servlet/applications/versions-licenses
 * Create service project with "Basic".
 Try to create it first
 * The service desk should be avaiable in -> <JIRA IP>/servicedesk/customer/portal/1
-* Create webhook -> <JIRA IP>/plugins/servlet/webhooks with scope "Comment" and "Issue" created only. put JQL query to indicate filter
+* Create webhook -> <JIRA IP>/plugins/servlet/webhooks with scope "Comment" and "Issue" created only. put JQL query to indicate filter.
+Don't forget to put your endpoint too
 * Test by creating issue and putting comments